 I – Equipment of overvoltage category I is equipment for connection to circuits in which measures are taken to limit transient overvoltages to an appropriately low level.
-In general this means you have applied transient suppression or use regulation to limit transients to pre-defined levels. * Source: IEC 60664-1 Ed.
-2, section 220.127.116.11
+In general this means you have applied transient suppression or use regulation to limit transients to predefined levels. * Source: IEC 60664-1 section 126.96.36.199

 Over the years, I learned EMC with high frequency / high power converters.
 As a result, the problems I faced were generally not the same as those of a company doing low power information technology, telecommunications or consumer equipment.
 This is certainly not a comprehensive list and if you can get these few things under control, you will be a long way toward making a compatible product or system.

 If you care to learn some of the basics through book study or to add to your reference library, here are a few titles in my personal library:

 I especially like the subtitle on the last book, “A handbook of black magic”.
 Often, when I am guiding a newly minted engineer through the disciplines of EMC, or even an old timer who needs help, I will mention that EMC is not really black magic, it’s actually a study of all the circuitry that was not included in the system schematics.

 - Design ground: Have you ever heard the adage in electronics 101, “Ground is ground the world ’round?”
 With high power or high frequency electronics this is simply not true!
 It does not matter if the top frequencies are LF, MF, HF or higher.
 If I have occasion to ask a design engineer “what impedance is ground” or “what path do the parasitic noise currents follow” and a guessing game begins, then I know there has been no consideration for designing ground.